nervosnetwork/ckb-sdk-java/README.md

     .build();
 ```

-For more use cases of building transaction with ckb-indexer, please refer
+For more use cases of building transaction with ckb node, please refer
 to [these examples](./example/src/main/java/org/nervos/ckb/example).

 ### Build transaction with Mercury